rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WORDS...(lol).

-AK: Is there any advantage to actually remove this from Stage 2?
+AK: Is there any advantage to actually remove this from stage 2?

 AWB: It's not withdrawn until we have the write-up that says it's withdrawn.
 As soon as this disappears, all sorts of people will start asking what's happened, why has this gone away?
 Part of our job is to document why we make decisions.